BlockUs0/auth-external-jwt/README.md

-# JWT Generator for TypeScript
+# Blockus API Secure Login

 A secure and type-safe JWT (JSON Web Token) implementation using TypeScript and RSA cryptography.